py5coding/py5book/reference/py5tools_animated_gif.rst

 By default the Sketch will be the currently running Sketch, as returned by :doc:`py5functions_get_current_sketch`.
 Use the ``sketch`` parameter to specify a different running Sketch, such as a Sketch created using Class mode.

+By default this function will return right away and construct the animated gif in the background while the Sketch is running.
+The completed gif will be saved to the location specified by the ``filename`` parameter when it is ready.
+Set the ``block`` parameter to ``True`` to instruct the method to not return until the gif construction is complete.
+This blocking feature is not available on OSX when the Sketch is executed through an IPython kernel.
+If the Sketch terminates prematurely, no gif will be created.

 If your Sketch has a ``post_draw()`` method, use the ``hook_post_draw`` parameter to make this function run after ``post_draw()`` instead of ``draw()``.
 This is important when using Processing libraries that support ``post_draw()`` such as Camera3D or ColorBlindness.

 Syntax